 FlipListr identifies your item, writes the eBay title and description, suggests a competitive price, and removes the photo background — automatically.

-Review everything on screen, edit anything you want, then tap Post Live.
+Review everything on screen, edit anything you want, then tap Post After Review.
 Your listing goes straight to your eBay account via official API.

 Manually, listing electronics on eBay takes 10–20 minutes — researching comps, writing the title and description, editing photos, and selecting item specifics.
-Using FlipListr, the same listing takes under 60 seconds because AI handles everything from your photo.
+Using FlipListr, the same listing takes after seller review because AI handles everything from your photo.

 Price electronics based on recently sold (completed) eBay listings for similar items in similar condition — not active listings, which show what sellers are asking, not what buyers paid.
 FlipListr's AI does this research automatically and suggests a competitive price when it generates your listing.

 Electronics have model numbers, specs, and compatibility details that take time to research.
 FlipListr's AI pulls them automatically from your photo.
-FlipListr is free to start — 10 AI listing scans per month, no credit card required.
+FlipListr is free to start — 5 listing checks per month, no credit card required.

 Mistakes that cost sellers money — and how to avoid them.